allebb/sluginator/README.md

 License
 -------

-This client library is released under the MIT license, [LICENSE](a copy of the license) is provided in this package..
+This client library is released under the MIT license, a [copy of the license](LICENSE) is provided in this package..

 Examples
 --------